 Traditionally in many societies, fathers have been moral teachers, disciplinarians and breadwinners.
 In many countries, there is now an increased emphasis on the father’s role as a co-parent, fully engaged in the emotional and practical day-to-day aspects of raising children.
 Recent research has affirmed the positive impact of active involvement by fathers in the development of their children.

 Yet challenges persist for fathers -- and for society and social policy.

 As our understanding of fatherhood grows, there is an opportunity for men to re-envision imaginatively what it means to be a father and to see opportunities to make a difference in communities.

 Mothers play a critical role in the family, which is a powerful force for social cohesion and integration.
 The mother-child relationship is vital for the healthy development of children.

 Violence against women, many of whom are mothers, remains one of the most pervasive human rights violations of our time.

 The benefits of educating women and girls accrue not only to individual families, but to whole countries, unlocking the potential of women to contribute to broader development efforts.
 Statistics also show that educated mothers are much more likely to keep their children in school, meaning that the benefits of education transcend generations.

-As we strive to support mothers in their caregiving work, we should develop and expand family-friendly policies and services, such as childcare centres that would reduce some of the workload placed on women.
+In oredr to support mothers in their caregiving work, The international comunity needs to develop and expand family-friendly policies and services, such as childcare centres that would reduce some of the workload placed on women.
 Women and men, alike, need stronger public support to share equally in work and family responsibilities.
 Families built on the recognition of equality between women and men will contribute to more stable and productive societies.